openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    <div class="collapsible-section">

 @endsphinxdirective
-PRC developers might encounter pip errors during OpenVINO™ installation.
+PRC developers might encounter pip errors during Intel® Distribution of OpenVINO™ installation.
 To resolve the issues, try one of the following options:
 * Add the download source using the `-i` parameter with the Python `pip` command.
 For example:

    ```